pratikmullick/dotfiles/README.md

 This is my personal collection of dotfiles.
 The repository contains the following files:
 - *memacs* : For Mightemacs.
 - *vimrc* : For vim
-- *bashrc* : For bash, structured for Arch Linux.
+- *bashrc_arch* : Bashrc, structured for Arch Linux.
+- *bashrc_fedora* : Bashrc, structured for Fedora Linux.